 The first milk from the Ewes was often used as an offering, a symbol of fertility and poured upon fields to invoke healthy fertile soil.

 Fire plays a role in this festival as it is a symbol of the returning sun.

 This celebration is also tied to the Goddess Brigid (later known as Saint Brigid), who is the Goddess of healing and art.
 Is associated with fertility.
 Brigid is also linked to healing, creativity and the hearth and/or forge.
 At Brigid festivals dolls were made to represent this Goddess and then paraded from house to house as a blessing.
-Sacred wells were connected to Brigid and my understanding is that there are wells associated with St Brigid that exist in Ireland still to this day.
+Sacred wells were connected to Brigid and there are wells associated with St Brigid that exist in Ireland still to this day.

 My own initiation into the experience of an Imbolc ritual was a public one.
 The focus of the ritual was to honor Brigid, the turning of the wheel and to use the symbols of the holy water and sacred flame, to make a pledge to Brigid for the coming year.
 Doing this in a public forum was powerful as each person took a turn going up to the “well” and stating or silently thinking their pledge, while the flame burned in the center of the well.
 The elemental power of both an anchor to the pledge and the earth.

 This particular ritual has been shifted a bit within my own circle, but we come back to it in some form each year.
 We include the waters of the world, with each person adding water from sacred places, travels, and home until our well connects us to the collective waters of the earth.
 We each make a pledge to Brigid often centered on healing or creativity lighting a candle (sacred flame) to make this pledge so.